Dear Members of the Fordham Community,

 - Students will continue to have the option this spring to live on or near campus and take courses offered in-person or through online or hybrid modalities.
 Alternatively, students can choose to live in a remote location and take all their classes virtually.

 - Students who enter New York from designated states or countries are currently required by New York state to quarantine for 14 days upon arrival.
+(UPDATE 11/5: The University’s policies have changed in accordance with New York state’s new policy.)

 - If such students plan to come on campus starting February 1 to engage in in-person course components, they will need to begin their quarantine period off-campus two weeks in advance.